ajspurr/medical_cost_prediction/README.md

   <img src="/output/models/outliers_pred_vs_resid_2.png" width="350"/>
 </p>

 New model results below.
-The residuals look much more normal and even passed three tests for normality: D'Agostino's K-squared, Chi-Square, and Jarque–Bera.
+The residuals look much more normal although they did not pass any tests for normality (interestingly, when I originally kept in the old features, this step did pass three tests for normality: D'Agostino's K-squared, Chi-Square, and Jarque–Bera).
 I also achieved a perfect model!
 Of course, this is after removing 119 outliers, which represent 8.9% of the data.
 In addition, this dataset is from a textbook so I'm sure it has been generated artificially to demonstrate the points I have been making.
 Real world data would not behave this perfectly, but the process I went through is still applicable.

 <p align="center"><img src="/output/models/qqhist4_outlier_2.png" width="800"/></p>